SpicyMarinara/SpicyMarinara.github.io/README.md

 > ⚠️ **Warning**
 >
 > My presets are designed for chatting, roleplaying, and fiction writing with LLMs.
-Due to their uncensored nature, they are intended for adults only. <ins>By downloading the files below, you confirm that you are 18 years of age or older.</ins>
+Due to their uncensored nature, they are intended for adults only. <ins>By downloading the files below, you confirm that you are 18 years of age or older and acknowledge that I am not responsible for any content you create or share using these presets.</ins>

 Link | Description
 :----: | :----: